recc-tech/tech/docs/video/setup.md

 - [ ] Import videos
 	- You can drag the videos directly from File Explorer into the "Videos" category
 - [ ] Set up and test triggers for kids countdown and video
+	- Set up a trigger on the kids countdown loop that fades to the kids video for this week
+	- Set up a trigger on the kids video that fades to the pre-stream title loop
+	- Once the triggers are set up and tested, you'll be able to set up the kids tech while the videos are being broadcast
 - [ ] Restart all videos and loops
 - [ ] Check cameras and frame shots
 - [ ] Check sound